Three Fools

 Lee Christie

 Lee is my wife and partner.
-We met in Cape Cod at a square dance nearly 25 years ago!
+We met in Cape Cod at a square dance over 35 years ago!

 Born in Southern California, she lived the life of the gypsy before hitching herself to my anchor and chain.
 Since then, she has founded and/or run a variety of nonprofits doing everything from providing normalized summer vacations for mentally-retarded adults in New England, to a wildlife rehabilitation center in Oregon.
-Most recently, she has been working for Rowena Wildlife Clinic in the Gorge, volunteering with Heart of Hospice, becoming a Big Sister to a local 10-year old girl, and working with the Gorge Ecology Institute to open an outdoor environmental education school.
+Most recently, she has been volunteering at the Rowena Wildlife Clinic, mentoring young students in outdoor sciences with the Gorge Ecology Institute, and serving on the board of the Hood River Valley Residents' Committee, one of the oldest land use groups in Oregon.

 As for sailing, she has already been there, done that, in the 1970s when she owned a 36' wooden, center cockpit cutter.